 The New York Gazette was founded in 1725 and for many years was the Province's only newspaper.
 It was published by the public printer, William Bradford, and was supportive of the Governor and his administration.
-When New York's Chief Judge, Lewis Morris issued a dissenting opinion in the 1733 case of Cosby v Van Dam, Governor William Cosby summarily removed Morris from office.
-Morris and a close allies, attorneys James Alexander and William Smith set up the Province's first independent newspaper, the New-York Weekly Journal.
-Alexander was the newspaper's editor and through articles, satire and lampoons, accused the Cosby administration of tyranny and violation of the peoples' rights.
+When New York's Chief Judge Lewis Morris issued a dissenting opinion in the 1733 case of Cosby v.
+Van Dam, Governor William Cosby summarily removed Morris from office.
+Morris and close allies, attorneys James Alexander and William Smith set up the Province's first independent newspaper, the New-York Weekly Journal.
+Alexander was the newspaper's editor and through articles, satire and lampoons, accused the Cosby administration of tyranny and violation of the people's rights.
 Governor Cosby resolved to shut down the New-York Weekly Journal.

-John Peter Zenger was the newspaper's printer, one for the few skilled printers in the Province at that time.
-The Cosby administration determined to take legal action against the printer, perhaps on the assumption that without a printer, the paper could not be published.1 The Governor assigned Daniel Horsmanden, an English barrister newly-arrived in New York, to lead an examination of the newspaper for statements that could constitute the crime of seditious libel.
-Seditious libel was defined the intentional publication, without lawful excuse or justification, of written blame of any public man or of the law, or any institution established by the law.2 Two separate grand juries were empaneled, one in Spring, 1734, and the other in the Fall of that year.
+John Peter Zenger was the newspaper's printer, one of the few skilled printers in the Province at that time.
+The Cosby administration determined to take legal action against the printer, perhaps on the assumption that without a printer, the paper could not be published.1 The Governor assigned Daniel Horsmanden, an English barrister newly-arrived in New York, to lead an examination of the newspaper for statements that constituted the crime of seditious libel.
+Seditious libel was defined as the intentional publication, without lawful excuse or justification, of written blame of any public man or of the law, or any institution established by the law.2 Two separate grand juries were empaneled, one in Spring, 1734, and the other in the Fall of that year.
 Evidence of seditious libel was presented to both but neither grand jury would issue an indictment against John Peter Zenger.